SystemsCyber/UTHP/Yocto/README.md

 ### How to verify Device Tree Overlays are working:

-On the host system see the compiled device tree file, decompile it and check the changes are included:
+On the host system see the compiled device tree file, decompile it and check the changes are included and verify your sanity:

 ```bash
 sudo apt-get install device-tree-compiler